Geometry of Banach spaces: a new route towards Position Based Cryptography: A conjecture towards unconditional lower bounds

 \subsection{Volume ratio}

-Although the Banach spaces that appear in this thesis are prominently complex, for the sake of simplicity, we will restrict ourselves to real spaces in this section.
-There exist standard tools \cite{Michal41,Taylor43,Wenzel95,Munoz1999} to transpose results in this case to the complex domain, albeit some technicalities might appear in that process \cite{Wenzel97}.
-Since our aim here is restricted to show some evidence in favour of our conjecture, we do not think that these intricacies add anything of essential importance to the following discussion.
+Although the Banach spaces that appear in this work are prominently complex, for the sake of simplicity we will restrict ourselves to real spaces in this section.
+There exist standard tools \cite{Michal41,Taylor43,Wenzel95,Munoz1999} to {transfer} results in this case to the complex domain, albeit some technicalities might appear in that process \cite{Wenzel97}.
+Since our aim here is restricted to showing some evidence in favour of our conjecture, we do not think that these intricacies add anything of essential importance to the following discussion.

-A standard approach to understand the type/cotype properties of a space $X$ consists on the computation of its volume ratio, $\mathrm{vr}(X)$, a notion originated in \cite{Szarek_78,Szarek_80}.
+A standard approach to understand the type/cotype properties of a space $X$ consists in the computation of its volume ratio, $\mathrm{vr}(X)$, a notion originated in \cite{Szarek_78,Szarek_80}.
 The reason is that this parameter provides a lower bound for the cotype-2 constant.
-This is the content of the the following result due to Milman and Bourgain: \begin{theorem}[\cite{Bourgain_87}] For a Banach space $X$,
+This is the content of the following result due to Milman and Bourgain: \begin{theorem}[\cite{Bourgain_87}] For a Banach space $X$,

-\end{theorem} Taking into account the duality between type and cotype constant, Eqaution \eqref{typecotype_duality2}, the last result translates into a lower bound for the type-2 constant of the dual space:
+\end{theorem} Taking into account the duality between type and cotype constants, Equation \eqref{typecotype_duality2}, the last result translates into a lower bound for the type-2 constant of the dual space:

-giving as another technique to try to disprove Conjecture \ref{Conjecture_3}.
-In this section we upper bound the volume ratio of various \emph{valid} norms -obtaining results again compatible with a positive resolution of the conjecture.
+giving as another technique to try to disprove \eqref{Conjecture_3}.
+In this section we upper bound the volume ratio of various \emph{valid} norms obtaining results that are again compatible with a positive resolution of the conjecture of the previous section.